– Perth Mint’s silver bullion sales rise 43% in March

 Gold is 2.6% higher and silver is 3.1% in the shortened Easter week with markets closed for Good Friday tomorrow.

 Geo-political risks that were dormant are becoming more active.
-This is leading to renewed risk aversion which should see further gains for gold.
+This is leading to renewed risk aversion which should see further gains for gold and silver.

 Perth Mint Bullion blog here